Ford's Welsh engine plant to lose JLR business in 2020

-LONDON (Reuters) - Jaguar Land Rover (JLR) will stop sourcing petrol engines from Ford’s (F.N) plant in Bridgend, Wales, after ending its current contract earlier than expected in 2020, creating uncertainty over around 750 jobs.
+LONDON, Sept 28 (Reuters) - Jaguar Land Rover will stop sourcing petrol engines from Ford’s plant in Bridgend, Wales, and end its current contract earlier than expected in 2020.

 “We have informed our unions that Jaguar Land Rover intends to end our petrol engine supply arrangement slightly earlier than expected in late 2020,” Ford said in a statement.